 - Persons exhibiting signs or symptoms of ANY illness or respiratory infection such as fever, cough, shortness of breath, or sore throat.

 - Persons who in the last 14 days have had contact with someone who has a confirmed diagnosis of COVID-19, or are under investigation for COVID-19, or who are ill with respiratory illness.

 We continue to follow the guidelines and restrictions determined by the Center for Disease Prevention (CDC) as well as the Department of Health and Human Services.

 While we understand that it is difficult not to visit your loved one, we are committed to protecting the health and wellbeing of patients and residents.

 UPDATE: Re-opening for Visitors Information

-An Ebenezer “Reopen” Committee has been established, and is currently working to develop coordinated strategies as we begin the planning process for future loosening of restrictions within our senior living communities.
+An Ebenezer “Reopen” Committee is currently developing coordinated strategies as we begin the process of loosening restrictions within our senior living communities.